Engagement Navigator Service for Depression

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is the Engagement Navigator Service safe for humans?
+What prior data suggests that the Engagement Navigator Service is safe for participants and families?

 Are You a Good Fit for This Trial?